lalvarezt/fzf/README.md

 The score used for ordering is the product of three factors:

 ```
-raw = log₂(frequency + 1) × 0.5^(age / 24h) × momentum
+raw = log₂(frequency + 1) × 0.5^(age / 30d) × momentum
 momentum = 1 + 0.5 × (1 - clamp(gap / 6h, 0, 1))
 ```

 - `frequency` is the total number of selections for the item.
 Using `log₂` keeps ultra-popular entries strong without letting them dominate everything.
 - `age` is the time since the most recent selection.
-Each additional 24 hours halves the contribution of the item, so one week of inactivity reduces the score by about 1/128.
+The default 30-day half-life means an item unused for 30 days contributes half as much; one week of inactivity reduces the score to about 86% of its original value.
 - `gap` is the time between the last two selections.
 Opening the same target again within six hours applies up to a 50 % momentum boost; the effect fades linearly to zero as the gap approaches the six-hour window.
   When an item has only been chosen once, the momentum factor stays at 1.0.

-The raw score is converted to a 0–65535 range with `log₁₀(raw + 1) × 10922.5` so it fits into the existing sort machinery.
+The raw score is converted to a 0–65535 range by multiplying by a scale factor (default: 3150) and capping at the maximum: `min(raw × 3150, 65535)`.
+This linear scaling fits the score into the existing sort machinery.
 You can inspect the database with `fzf --frecency-debug`, which prints:

 ```
 RAW         FREQ    LAST_ACCESS       AGE     DECAY    MOMENTUM   SCALED      ITEM